 The Brief: Time Bank Web Application

-Your team has been contracted to produce an interactive web application, for a newly set up Time Bank.
+Your team has been contracted to produce an interactive PHP web application, for a newly set up Time Bank.

 Key timebanking principles are: